-As you can see there are tons of things to do in Ios.
-You can spend your days at the beach getting a tan, learning about local history and partying all night long.
+As you can see there are many things to see and places to visit in Ios.
+You can spend your days at the beach getting a tan, learn about local history and party all night long.
 I recommend doing all of these things to get the full Ios experience.
 Have fun!

 Goats On The Road uses and recommends Booking due to their awesome cancellation policy, discounts and deals.
 Click here to see properties available in Ios.
 Airbnb is a great bet if you’re looking for villas and apartments.
 Get your discount code here.

 With all the amazing things to do in Ios, it’s important to have adequate travel insurance.
 Goats On The Road have used and recommend World Nomads (one of the most popular options for travellers).
 Click here for a free quote.

 If you’d like to rent a car in Ios or any other Greek Island, we recommend checking out the prices on Expedia.com.
 Again, Goats On The Road always uses Expedia for our car rentals!